Chevrolet Corvette (C5): 50th Anniversary Edition

 A slightly modified 50th Anniversary Edition Corvette was chosen to pace the Indianapolis 500 race in May 2002; then the production vehicle became a centerpiece of the subsequent 50th Anniversary Celebration, sponsored by Chevrolet.
 Festivities included gatherings in Nashville, Bowling Green, and St. Louis.
 Thousands of Corvettes and their owners arrived from all over the country to participate in the events marking the vehicle's 50th year of production.

 Chevrolet Corvette Moray concept (2003)

 The Corvette Moray is a concept car based on the Corvette coupe and designed by Giorgetto and Fabrizio Giugiaro of Italdesign, commemorating 50 years of the Chevrolet Corvette.
-It included a 6.0 litre V8 engine, door window half dome, and gull-wing doors hinged at the rear pillar.
+It included a 6.0-litre V8 engine, door window half dome, and gull-wing windows hinged at the rear pillar.

 The vehicle was unveiled at the 2003 Geneva Motor Show.